 Also the funny thing is that while there may be a chance to go from Lanyu to Lyudao, you can’t get from Lyudao to Lanyu by ferry directly unless you go back to Taitung first.

-This time around, I stayed at Love in Sanasai or Sanasai Inn, which is designed to look a bit like Oia in greece with its blue domes and white walls.
-I like its proximity to the ferry terminal – even though it’s so close by and I was planning to just walk over, the owner had a sign to greet me and gave me and my backpack a lift back to the hostel on the back of a scooter!
+I stayed at Love in Sanasai or Sanasai Inn [booking.com affiliate link], which is designed to look a bit like Oia in greece with its blue domes and white walls.
+I like its proximity to the ferry terminal – even though it’s so close by and I was planning to just walk over, the owner had a sign to greet me and gave me and my backpack a lift back to the hostel on the back of a scooter.

 I stayed in the 4-bed girls dormitory which was really comfortable – fixed bunk beds with a lot of headroom, your own cupboard to stash your stuff in and curtains you could pull so it was almost like a cubicle.
 Also, aircon!
 Definitely recommended – more here!
 It cost me 600NTD per night – that’s about S$25 via booking.com.

-Lyudao is a really small island, especially if you compare it to Lanyu – you could circle Lyudao in about an hour of continuous riding one main road (Huan Dao Lu 環島路.
-I feel the best way to get around is by electric scooter as you don’t even need a driving license to rent one, and you don’t have to top up fuel either – just change the battery pack or recharge.
+Lyudao is a really small island, especially if you compare it to the neighbouring Lanyu – you could circle Lyudao in about an hour of continuous riding one main road called the Huan Dao Lu 環島路.
+I feel the best way to get around the island is by electric scooter as you don’t even need a driving license to rent one, and you don’t have to top up fuel either – just change the battery pack or recharge.

 Electric scooters technically have a maximum speed of 40km/h, and you could rent a normal scooter if you wanted to – there are rows and rows of scooters available for rent right outside the Ferry terminal.
-Cars are also available – we rented one the first time we were here as we were in a group, but there are very few cars as compared to scooters.
-It feels more free to just ride solo on a scooter around the island, so I’d recommend this as the most fun way to get around!
+Cars are also available – we rented one the first time as we were in a group and not all of us could ride.
+It feels more free to just ride solo on a scooter around the island, so I’d recommend this as the most fun way to get around.

 Lyudao is a small island that I think is great for a little exploration.
-Here is a list of things to do on Lyudao that I think are worth checking out on the island.
+Here is a list of things to do on Lyudao that I think are worth checking out.
 I’ll start from the harbour area in the west and move clockwise around the island.
 Refer to my Google Map on the top of this article for more detailed pins.

-If you take the ferry to Lyudao, this will be where you arrive and depart.
-If you needed to rent a scooter, you can do so just outside the harbour area quite easily.
+If you take the ferry to Lyudao, this will be where you arrive and depart from.
+If you need to rent a scooter, you can do so just outside the harbour area quite easily.

 Just north of the harbour area is the main Nan Liao village where you can find food and shops.
 The 7-11 and Family Mart are along this stretch as well if you want to pick up snacks or find an ATM, and the one petrol station on the island is around here too.
 There’s a lovely promenade of sorts where you can take a stroll along the water’s edge and admire the view while sitting on wooden benches facing the sea, it’s great for sunset!
 Most of the times I had meals along this stretch.